-I conducted my audit in accordance with auditing standards generally accepted in the United States of America.
-My responsibilities under those standards and further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of my report, I am required to be independent of the Foundation and to meet my other ethical responsibilities in accordance with the relevant ethical requirements relating to my audit.
+I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+My responsibilities under those standards and further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of my report.
+I am required to be independent of the Foundation and to meet my other ethical responsibilities in accordance with the relevant ethical requirements relating to my audit.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my audit opinion.